oroinc/documentation/backend/security/example.rst

 Mike
 ....

-The user Mike cannot login into the *Main Organization*.
+The user Mike cannot log in to the *Main Organization*.

 +---------------+---------------------+
 | Access Level  | Second Organization |